Serving all people by providing personalized health and wellness through exemplary care, education and research.

-If you are breastfeeding, you may want to wait for 12 to 24 hours after this test before nursing your baby.
-If you are pregnant or suspect that you may be pregnant, you should notify your doctor or radiology technician.
+If you are breastfeeding, you will need to wait for 24 hours after this test before nursing your baby.
+If you are pregnant or suspect that you may be pregnant, you should notify your healthcare provider or radiology technician.

 There may be other risks, depending on your specific medical condition.
-Be sure to discuss any concerns with your doctor or radiology technician before the procedure.
+Be sure to discuss any concerns with your healthcare provider or radiology technician before the test.

-Tell your doctor and your radiology technician about any medications you take, including herbal supplements and other over-the-counter medications.
+Tell your healthcare provider and your radiology technician about any medicines you take, including herbal supplements and other over-the-counter medicines.
 Also let them know about any medical conditions you may have, such as heart disease, diabetes, asthma, thyroid, or kidney disease, and any recent illness.
-You may need to alter how you take certain medications before your procedure.

-You may be asked to sign an informed consent that describes the risks and benefits of this exam.
-You should discuss the risks and benefits with the doctor or the radiology technician.
+You may be asked to sign an informed consent that describes the risks and benefits of this test.
+You should discuss the risks and benefits with the healthcare provider or the radiology technician.
 Other preparations include:

-You may have this exam done at the hospital or at another outpatient facility.
+You may have this test done at the hospital or at another outpatient facility.
 The CT scanner is a large machine with a tunnel that the examining table passes in and out of.
-Procedures may vary depending on your condition and your doctor's practices.
+Tests may vary depending on your condition and your healthcare provider's practices.

-Here is what may happen during the exam:
+Here is what may happen during the test:

-After the exam is completed, you will have your IV removed.
+After the test is completed, you will have your IV removed.
 In most cases, you can return to all your normal activities at home.
-You may be given some additional instructions after the exam, depending on your particular situation.
+You may be given some additional instructions after the test, depending on your particular situation.